|

 PRICKLY PEN SHELL

-A nearly continuous bed along Oahu's south & west shore was
+In 1982 a continuous bed at 80 feet along Oahu's south shore was

 synonym. |